bitcraze/crazyflie-link-cpp/README.md

 1. Install c/c++ add-on
 2. Install CMakeLists add-on
+3. Open Directory in Vscode
-3. Allow intelisense for c/c++
+4. Allow intelisense for c/c++
-4. Allow intelisense for CMakeLists (let the compiler guess which g++ version to use)
+5. Allow intelisense for CMakeLists (let the compiler guess which g++ version to use)

 ## Build and install development version of the python binding